cern-eos/eos/doc/diopside/manual/microservices.rst

 .. code-block:: bash

-     # track atime with a time resolution of one week
+     # track atime with a time resolution of one week ( space configuration parameter )
-     eos attr set sys.force.atime=1w /eos/dev/instance/convert/
+     eos space config default space.atime=604800

      # convert all files older than a month to the layout defined next
      eos attr set sys.lru.convert.match="*:6mo" /eos/dev/instance/convert/